jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 - **CMS WSYWYG** output—it may not be apparent to somebody how to add lists in a CMS WSYWYG editor.
 Causing them to just visually create the list of items (for example using the bullet point shown in the previous example).
 - **Content editor skill gaps**—when content editors add content in a CMS it may be that they have misunderstood that using return to add items to a newline does not create a list, but it might visually appear to look like one to them in previews etc
-- **Markdown/other language confusion**—in some content language formats, such as markdown, lists can be added by using the hyphen to indicate a list item, and these are then translated into correct list markup.
+- **Markdown/other language confusion**—in some content language formats, such as markdown, lists can be added by using the hyphen/asterisk to indicate a list item, and these are then translated into correct list markup.
 It could be that somebody has mistakenly tried this thinking it might be the case.

 ### Slight tangent incoming!